Media portrayals of transgender people: Live-action television

-In 2012, GLAAD reviewed 102 episodes and storylines of scripted television containing transgender characters, finding that "54% of those were categorized as containing negative representations at the time of their airing" while another 35% ranged from "problematic" to good," with only 12% considered "groundbreaking, fair and accurate" to such an extent that they could win a GLAAD Media Award.
+In 2012, GLAAD reviewed 102 episodes and storylines of scripted television containing transgender characters, finding that "54% of those were categorized as containing negative representations at the time of their airing" while another 35% ranged from "problematic" to good", with only 12% considered "groundbreaking, fair and accurate" to such an extent that they could win a GLAAD Media Award.
 The organization specifically criticized CSI (2000–2015), Nip/Tuck (2003–2010), Californication (2007–2014), House of Lies (2012–2016), while praising episodes in shows such as Grey's Anatomy (2005–Present), Cold Case (2003–2010), Two and a Half Men (2003–2015), The Education of Max Bickford (2001–2002), Degrassi (2001–2015), The Riches (2007–2008), and Ugly Betty (2006–2010).
 The following year, GLAAD stated that while depiction of gay, lesbian, and bisexual characters increased since 2003, depictions of "transgender characters remain comparatively infrequent" and are often problematic.
 Degrassi continued be praised by GLAAD and by Bustle for its positive depiction of transgender characters.

-In 2019, Michael Rothman of Good Morning America wrote that while Hollywood has work to do when it comes to representation, that "some major TV shows have seamlessly introduced transgender characters" which has made a big impact, as the characters "weren't defined by their gender or sexual orientation at all."
-In 2020, Business Insider noted that "more TV shows are featuring transgender actors and characters," ending previous trends of transgender characters played by cisgender actors like Jared Leto, Jeffrey Tambor, and Eddie Redmayne, with TV series at the forefront of bringing visibility to the transgender community.
-The article noted this is specifically the case with Laverne Cox starring in Orange Is the New Black (2013–2019), various actors in Pose (MJ Rodriguez, Dominique Jackson, and Indya Moore), Hunter Schafer in Euphoria (2019–Present), Tom Phelan in The Fosters (2013–2018), Elliot Fletcher in Shameless (2011–Present) and Josie Totah in Champions (2018), adding that all these actors are "changing the landscape of television."
+In 2019, Michael Rothman of Good Morning America wrote that while Hollywood has work to do when it comes to representation, that "some major TV shows have seamlessly introduced transgender characters" which has made a big impact, as the characters "weren't defined by their gender or sexual orientation at all".
+In 2020, Business Insider noted that "more TV shows are featuring transgender actors and characters", ending previous trends of transgender characters played by cisgender actors like Jared Leto, Jeffrey Tambor, and Eddie Redmayne, with TV series at the forefront of bringing visibility to the transgender community.
+The article noted this is specifically the case with Laverne Cox starring in Orange Is the New Black (2013–2019), various actors in Pose (MJ Rodriguez, Dominique Jackson, and Indya Moore), Hunter Schafer as Jules Vaughn in Euphoria (2019–2026), Tom Phelan in The Fosters (2013–2018), Elliot Fletcher in Shameless (2011–Present) and Josie Totah in Champions (2018), adding that all these actors are "changing the landscape of television".
 GLAAD, Bustle, and Good Morning America all concurred with the assessment by Business Insider, praising Laverne Cox's character in Orange Is the New Black.